-- 9 Evidence in studies from different fields point to the harmfulness of being bullied on indicators - o of success in an individual's life.
-Aiming to measure and understand the impact of this - inherently social event, this paper investigates how the friendships of lower secondary - education students in the city of Recife influence their likelihood of being victims of such a - 13 phenomenon and its effect on the academic performance of these students.
-The two-stage least - 14 squares method is applied to an IV-SLX model, using indirect friendship ties as an - instrument, and significant results are found at 95 ullying is a phenomenon recognized worldwide for its perverse effects.
-It can be observed in different spheres where there is social interaction, such as education and work environments.
-Specifically focused on the school setting, there are evidences that quantify the magnitude of the negative repercussions of bullying on the academic performance of students who are victims (KIBRIYA et al., 2015;OLIVEIRA et al., 2018), pointing out its harmfulness.
+Abstract- Evidence in studies from different fields point to the harmfulness of being bullied on indicators of success in an individual's life.
+Aiming to measure and understand the impact of this inherently social event, this paper investigates how the friendships of lower secondary education students in the city of Recife influence their likelihood of being victims of such a phenomenon and its effect on the academic performance of these students.
+The two-stage least squares method is applied to an IV-SLX model, using indirect friendship ties as an instrument, and significant results are found at 95% confidence: increasing the chances of being victimized by bullying by 10%, on average, reduces the Portuguese language score by 2.33% and the math score by 2.75%.

-17 Index terms-bullying. peer effects. school performance. spatial econometrics. instrumental variable.
+Keywords: bullying. peer effects. school performance. spatial econometrics. instrumental variable. two-stage least squares method. friendship networks.